 - When it was established and by whom

 Explain what makes you special

-If there’s something interesting about your processes or something you do better than anyone else, don’t be shy about boasting: “Do you know we source all our ingredients from the local farmers’ market?” or “We welcome all our guests with this basket of goodies freshly baked in our bakery.”
+If something is interesting about your processes or something you do better than anyone else, don’t be shy about boasting: “Do you know we source all our ingredients from the local farmers’ market?” or “We welcome all our guests with this basket of goodies freshly baked in our bakery.”